pstevovski/Painter/README.md

-# DrawThings
+# Painter
-DrawThings things on the canvas and save your paintings.
+Painter is a canvas painting web app, where you can draw and express your creativity, and download your painting.

-Created with:
+### Technologies used:
-* HTML 5, SCSS, JavaScript, Gulp
+* HTML 5, SCSS, JavaScript (ES6+), Parcel